jundalisay/sp/content/en/research/sarkar/katha/chapter-18c.md

 I was quite frightened of Baba's loud voice, but the next moment, itself through Baba's grace, I regained my firmness and said:

+{{< r a="Nagina" >}}
-“It is heard that no one returns disappointed from the Kalpataru.
-Today, I have to see whether my desire is fulfilled or not”.
+I hear that no one returns disappointed from the Kalpataru.
+Today, I have to see whether my desire is fulfilled or not.
+{{< /r >}}

 {{< l a="Baba" >}}
 [loudly] Nagina!
 Everyone else can have blemishes, but the Kalpataru has ever been unstained and will ever remain so.
 Even then, I give you one more opportunity.
 Change your request.
 {{< /l >}}